bwpow/libshaga/README.md

 ## Help needed
 If you are willing to help with documentation, unit tests or building process, please, fork this library.
 Any help is appreciated.
 The goal is to be able to compile library using any C++17 compiler.
-Right now, I am using gcc8 during development.
+Right now, I am using gcc9 and clang9 during development.

 ## Name
 Name of the library comes from my favorite band [Shadow Gallery]( https://en.wikipedia.org/wiki/Shadow_Gallery).